These by-laws relate to the conduct and management of the affairs of the Association of Legal Aid Plans of Canada.

 6. ASSOCIATION CHAIR

 The Association will maintain the position of Chair.
+The Chair shall have a national mandate and be representative of the Association as a whole, and not have an ascribed affiliation to any Province or Territory.
 Provision may be made in the annual budget, if deemed necessary, to support the Chair in conducting the Association’s business.

 The person elected as Chair will maintain that position for a three (3) year term, renewable for another three (3) year term.